Jergar92/Zork/README.md

 Win Condition

--  You need the core, the transmitter and the antenna for win but also need at least 20 more energy or the robot is in the waterfall
+-  You need the core, the transmitter and the antenna for win but also need at least 20 more energy or the robot of the waterfall

 Lose Condition